Fourth of July shooter on rooftop kills 6 in Chicago's Highland Park suburb | Law-Order

 Fourth of July shooter on rooftop kills 6 in Chicago's Highland Park suburb

-Hours later, police announced that they had a suspect in custody after 22-year-old Robert E. Crimo III surrendered to authorities.
-The main street in Highland Park is now a crime scene spanning blocks, strewn with abandoned chairs and flags.
-Witnesses came back to retrieve strollers and other items later on Monday but were told they could not go beyond the police tape.
+Hours later, police announced that they had a suspect in custody after 22-year-old Robert E. Crime III surrendered to authorities.
+The main street in Highland Park became a crime scene spanning blocks, strewn with abandoned chairs and flags.
+Witnesses who later came back to retrieve strollers and other items were told they could not go beyond police tape.

 The shooting comes with gun violence fresh on the minds of many Americans.
-Just hours after the shooting in Highland Park, two Philadelphia police offers were shot near the Benjamin Franklin Parkway as thousands of people celebrated a Fourth of July concert and fireworks show, local officials and media said.
+Just hours after the shooting in Highland Park, two Philadelphia police offers were shot near the Benjamin Franklin Parkway as thousands of people celebrated a Fourth of July concert and fireworks show.
+Both officers were later released from the hospital.
 In May, a gunman murdered 19 school children and two teachers at an elementary school in Uvalde, Texas, just 10 days after a man shot dead 10 people at a grocery store in Buffalo, New York.

-The latest attack is likely to rekindle the debate about gun control and whether stricter measures can prevent mass shootings that happen so frequently in the United States.
-Police said they did not know what the motive was for the shooting in Highland Park on Monday.
-Those wounded ranged in age from 8 to 85, including four or five children.
+The Chicago suburb attack is likely to rekindle the debate about gun control and whether stricter measures can prevent the mass shootings that happen so frequently in the United States.
+Police said they did not know what the motive was for the shooting in Highland Park.
+The wounded ranged in age from 8 to 85, including four or five children.

-Nicolas Toledo, a man his late 70s, was the first victim identified as of late Monday by his family.
-He was in a wheelchair and had not wanted to attend the parade, his family said in a statement to local media.
-But he required full-time care and his family said they had not wanted to miss the event.
-"My grandfather Nicolas Toledo father of 8 and grandfather to many left us this morning July 4th, what was suppose to be a fun family day turned into a horrific nightmare for us all," his granddaughter Xochil Toledo said in a statement shared by the family on social media.
+Nicolas Toledo, a man in his 70s, was the first victim identified as of late Monday by his family.
+"My grandfather Nicolas Toledo father of 8 and grandfather to many left us this morning July 4th, what was supposed to be a fun family day turned into a horrific nightmare for us all," his granddaughter, Xochil Toledo, said in a statement issued by the family on social media.

-"As a family we are broken, and numb," she added.
-Another victim was Jacki Sundheim, a teacher at a local synagogue in Highland Park.
+"As a family, we are broken, and numb," she added.
+Another victim was Jacki Sundheim, a teacher at a synagogue in Highland Park.
 The North Shore Congregation Israel confirmed her death in an email to congregants.

 "There are no words sufficient to express the depth of our grief for Jacki's death and sympathy for her family and loved ones," the synagogue said.
 VIOLENT IMAGES ONLINE